wwatncm3/nxtgrnd-ai/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/).# Build fix Wed Aug 13 02:12:11 EDT 2025